ivz89/terraform_azure/README.md

-# Azure Infrastructure with Terraform
+# Azure Infrastructure with Terraform & GitHub Actions

 This repository contains Terraform configurations to deploy Azure infrastructure using automated workflows via GitHub.